AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started.md

    url: /administrator.html
 ---

 Learn how to activate and sign in to your account.
-Discover what type of user you are and how best to use this guide to ensure success with Magento BI.
+Discover what type of user you are and how best to use this guide to ensure success with Adobe Commerce MBI.

 {% include grid.html sections=page.sections %}